Maerecque/Pygmalion/README.md

 6. **PLY Module (Optional):** This section of the script is commented out by default but can be uncommented if you want to save the processed point cloud data as a PLY file.

 Please note that the script contains additional commented-out functionality related to PLY file conversion, which can be enabled if needed.

+## License
+This repository and code is made under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
+You are free to share and adapt the material, provided you give appropriate credit, do not use it for commercial purposes, and distribute any modified material under the same license.